bogdanmanate/mvp-ts/README.md

 .babelrc         # For Babel, used by Parcel for transpilation .browserslistrc  # For Babel preset-env browser targets

+jest.config.js   # For Jest so it can parse TypeScript

 .prettierrc      # For the Prettier auto-formatter tslint.json      # For the TSLint linter
 ```